Victoria Falls is a beautiful 20-metre waterfall on Victoria Creek, dropping from a rocky overhang into a large pool.

 1. Grose Valley Lookout

-Only a few hundred metres into the walk, and you’ll arrive at the first highlight: the Grose Valley Lookout.
+Only a few hundred metres in, you’ll arrive at the Grose Valley Lookout, also known as the Victoria Falls Lookout.

 2. Victoria Falls

-It doesn’t matter which you see first, but on this occasion, we’ll head to the main waterfall before visiting the cascades.
+At that junction, turn right to reach the cascades or left for the main waterfall.
+It doesn’t matter which you visit first, but here we’ll head to the main falls before exploring the cascades.

 3. Victoria Creek Cascades